justindav1s/eks-platform-setup/README.md

-# Setting up a Kubernetes cluster on AWS using Ansible and their EKS control plane
+# Setting up a Kubernetes cluster on AWS

 EKS vs Openshift